Fitness for purpose is a phrase much debated and bandied about. But what does it really mean?

 In Lowe v Machell Joinery Ltd (2011) the purpose of a bespoke staircase “must surely include the compliance of the goods, when installed and used, with the Building Regulations.”
 As “…the goods, supplied in exact conformity with the contract, could not lawfully be used for their intended purpose, known to the seller, it does not seem to me that they were reasonably fit for purpose.”

-In Trebor v ADT (2012) the supplier was not liable under a fitness for purpose term as no specific purpose had “been made clear… At no stage did the [buyers] ever indicate any particular purpose.”
+In Trebor v ADT (2012) no specific purpose had “been made clear… At no stage did the [buyers] ever indicate any particular purpose.”
+As a result the supplier could not be held liable for the goods failure to meet any purpose at all.

-If you want to rely on fitness for purpose, whether for individual components like valves, a £16,00 staircase, or a complete project, then you need to state what your purpose actually is.
+If you want to rely on fitness for purpose, whether for individual components like valves, a £16,00 staircase, or a complete project, then you need to state the output or purpose you require and let the contractor get on with using its expertise to satsify that purpose.

 Cases: Independent Broadcasting Authority v EMI Electronics and BICC Construction (1980) 14 BLR 1; BSS Group Plc v Makers (UK) Ltd (t/a Allied Services) EWCA Civ 809; Lowe & Lowe v W. Machell Joinery Ltd EWCA Civ 798; Trebor Bassett Holdings Ltd & Anor v ADT Fire and Security Plc EWCA Civ 1158